tpaschalis/patron/docs/Architecture.md

 The `Service` has the role of gluing all the above together:

 - setting up logging, metrics and tracing
-- setting up default HTTP component with the following endpoints configured:
+- setting up a default HTTP component with the following endpoints configured:
   - profiling via pprof
   - liveness check
   - readiness check
-- setting up termination by os signal
+- setting up termination by an OS signal
 - setting up SIGHUP custom hook if provided by an option
 - starting and stopping components
 - handling component errors